 Many adults with ADHD are stuck in negative patterns of behaviour that have developed from childhood.
 They may act in an impulsive and inappropriate manner with friends or at work with colleagues.
 They may also make impulsive decisions in many aspects of their lives which may create significant functional difficulties and distress.
 Issues with law breaking can be common, as well as problems complying with society rules and expectations.
 If this is an area of concern, we offer treatment to help with impulsive behaviours and help people learn to control their behaviour better.

-At present we do not treat drug or alcohol related issues but if this is found to be problematic during assessment we will refer you on to specialists in this area.
+At present we do not treat drug or alcohol related issues but if this is found to be problematic during assessment we will refer you on to appropriate health professionals in this area.